wongyuiyang/IOT_21_CA2/README.md

 One intermediate bonus feature I coded is displaying images from the AWS S3 bucket.
 Normally, images within an AWS S3 bucket cannot be displayed unless they are publicly available and the user has a key to view them.
 As shown in the video, the permissions of the bucket has been set to public.
 However, this is not enough.
 To access the image without a key, the bucket's policy must be configured like this.
 This allows the web interface to display the captured image using this link, which is the link of the latest image captured.

+With that, we have finished demonstrating all the features of Our Smart-Room App.

 ## ST0324 : INTERNET OF THINGS
 ## DIPLOMA IN INFOCOMM SECURITY MANAGEMENT (DISM)
 # IOT 21 CA2 step-by-step tutorial